ShengyuanLiu/cs3012/README.md

 add the first test java unit

 # 2019.9.29
 add the LCA N1 test and only left or right side situation test add the standard tree test

+# 2019.10.5
+add the only one left side or right side tree test